LogQL

 Examples

-Group a single log stream by unit
+Group a single log stream by filename

-Group multiple log streams by job
+Group multiple log streams by host

 Comparison Operators